 Eat More Non-Starchy Vegetables

-Another thing to note here is that Americans don't have enough vegetables in their diet.
-The current recommendations are around two to three cups of non-starchy vegetables per day, but a larger amount (approximately three and a half to five cups a day) is likely better for most people!
+Another thing to note is that Americans don't have enough vegetables in their diet.
+The current recommendations are around two to three cups of non-starchy vegetables per day, but a larger amount (approximately three and a half to five cups daily) is likely better for most people!

 Add Nuts and Seeds to Your Diet

 Do you eat enough nuts and seeds daily?
 If not, you may want to consider adding them to your diet.
 Nuts include almonds, walnuts, pecans, Brazil nuts, macadamia nuts, and pistachios.
 Seeds include pumpkin, chia, flax, sunflower, hemp seeds, and sesame seeds.